MrHedmad/kerblam/docs/src/philosophy.md

 This complexity results in a plethora of different ways to structure the code and the data during the project.
-There are many examples of data analysis projects out in the wild, with wildly different structures:
-- // TODO: Add examples

 I will not say that the Kerblam! way is the one-and-only, cover-all way to structure your project, but I will say that it is a sensible default.